Hitman 3 Dubai walkthrough: all mission stories in How the Mighty Fall

 - Follow her to the penthouse and talk to Ingram.

 - Ingram will clear the room to talk to you privately.
 How convenient!
 His bodyguard will be there too, but catch him from behind and you’ll be free to murder Ingram to death.
-This is easier after you listen to Ingram’s monologue about wanting to kill Arthur Edwards.
+This is made easier if you pop into the next room and poison his drink before he goes in there and starts monologuing.

 (In)Security